Timemi11/Timemi11/README.md

 Hello, I'm currently studying for a major in Computer Science.
 I've been interested in Web Developer, Software Engineer.

-* 🌍  I'm based in NakhonPathom, Thailand
+* 🌍  I'm based in Thailand
 * ✉️  You can contact me at [chatchawan.aromtip@gmail.com](mailto:chatchawan.aromtip@gmail.com)

 ### Skills